 Instant Pot Pasta e Fagioli

 We are heading into Fall, and I'm starting to see the trees change colors.
 It's really beautiful!

 With that change comes the cold!
 We really felt it this morning, so I decided a hearty pot of pressure cooker Pasta E Fagioli was going to me our midday meal.
 I have wanted to tell you about this soup, so today is my chance!

 How often do you combine pasta and beans?
 Me either.
 I just don't usually think of it.
 It's either going to be a pasta dish, or a bean dish.
 But if you think about it, we do combine rice and beans, so why not!

-I choose to cook the pasta first, and then make the rest of the soup.
+I like to cook the pasta first, and then make the rest of the soup.
 I tried this a few different ways, but this yielded the results I like.
-I can control the pasta’s doneness so it doesn’t end up overcooked.
+I can control the pasta's doneness so it doesn't end up overcooked.

 I hope you enjoy the Fall season, wherever you live, and enjoy this Instant Pot Pasta e Fagioli!
 Ciao!